redhat-developer/kam/docs/test/test-guide.md

 Note: Passing any value via `GODOG_OPTS` overrides the default tag definition on each e2e target.
 Thus in this case `--tags` must be specified manually, otherwise all features will be run.

-For example, to run e2e tests on two specific feature files using only the @automated tags and without ANSI colors, the following command can be used:
+For example, to run e2e tests on two specific feature files using only the @basic tags and without ANSI colors, the following command can be used:
 ```
 $ make e2e GODOG_OPTS="-paths ~/tests/custom.feature,~/my.feature -tags basic -no-colors true"
 ```